thorrockstar/pulsar_p3_repmod_odin/README.md

 P3 Module Types
 ===============

 This project contains two different boards.
-The **Odin** board, that can be used, if the **original Litronix** dotty LED display could be rescued.
+The **Odin Mark II** board, that can be used, if the **original Litronix** dotty LED display could be rescued.
 The **Loki** board can be used if the original display is broken and shall be replaced with four USSR made **AL304G replacement** single digit displays with common anodes.
 See the comments in the schematics.

+**Note:** Some of the photos show older variants of the boards.
+So don't get confused.

 P4 Module Variant
 =================